Data File Uploads

 This page describes the basic process a device should follow to successfully upload data files to Spoke Zone.

-The header of any data file API upload request should always include an x-access-token
+The header of any data file API upload request should always include an x-access-token field with the device access token.

 v2 API